a mostly...

 Her name is/was Cristina Radu.
 And she has shared some things over the years...

 CLICK HERE for a selection of her tips verbatim.
-(I don't endorse/not endorse them/her words myself).

 I came to 2 important points - in order of importance